Ghost9887/CLox/README.md

-Implementation of the Clox programming language following the book 'Crafting Interpreters written by Robert Nystrom.
+Implementation of the Clox programming language following the book 'Crafting Interpreters' written by Robert Nystrom.